davidcarlisle/ll/en/extra-02.md

 * The final line starts with `l.` followed by a line number, and then the line in the source file where the error is detected.

-* The final line is a `?` if using TeX interactively it is possible to enter instructions to TeX at this point but most editors and online systems run TeX in a mode that does not stop at errors but will scrol past this and try to process the rest of the document (typing `s` to the prompt will instruct TeX to carry on inthis mode if you are working interactively.
+* The final line is a `?`.
+If using TeX interactively it is possible to enter instructions to TeX at this point, but most editors and online systems run TeX in a mode that does not stop at errors but will scroll past this and try to process the rest of the document.
+Typing `s` to the prompt will instruct TeX to carry on in this mode if you are working interactively.